SantoriniDave.com

 GreeceSantorini › Oia Hotels

-• Oia is the most romantic town in Santorini (along with Imerovigli).
+• Along with Imerovigli, Oia is the most romantic town in Santorini.
 It’s filled with great restaurants, boutique shops, and wonderful caldera views.
 Most hotels are just off the main pedestrian path that connects all the prime areas of Oia.
 There’s only one true bar in Oia but it’s a good one: Marykay’s near the central square.

-• If budget allows, stay at a Santorini hotel with caldera view.
+• If budget allows, stay at one of the Santorini hotels with caldera views.

-• Best Cheap Hotel in Oia: Agnadi View Villa (outside of Oia but sill walking distance)
+• Best Cheap Hotel in Oia: Agnadi View Villa (outside of Oia proper but still walking distance).

-• Best Cheap Hotel with Caldera View: Rimida Villas
+• Best Affordable Hotel with Caldera View: Rimida Villas.

 See Also